Medical Billing and Coding Certifications

 To meet the minimum requirements, medical billers and coders usually need an associate degree in medical billing and a certified professional coder (CPC) credential.

 Employers may prefer medical billers and coders with practical experience gained from internships and training programs.
-Particularly, hospitals want formally trained medical billers and medical coders.
+Particularly, hospitals want formally trained medical billers and coders.

 Additional certifications for medical billers and coders can boost your job prospects.
 The American Academy of Professional Coders (AAPC) offers the certified professional medical auditor, certified risk adjustment coder, certified outpatient coder, and certified inpatient coder credentials.